marzin89/gulp-automation/README.md

 The following tools/packages are used:
 - **Gulp** is used to automate the tasks.
 - **gulp-concat** is used to concatenate CSS and JS files.
+- **gulp-babel** is used to transpile more recent versions of JS for full browser compatibility.
 - **gulp-cssnano** is used to minify the concatenated CSS file.
 - **gulp-uglify-es** is used to minify the concatenated JS file.
 - **gulp-image** is used to compress images.